katur/blogsite/README.md

 - Posts are written in Markdown, with easy syntax for bold, italics, lists, links, and inline images.
-This is the main reason I wanted to build a blogging app, because I find existing alternatives either too high-level (e.g. Microsoft-Word-like interface that interprets your text as HTML, subject to annoying misinterpretations), or too low-level (raw HTML).
+This is the main reason I wanted to build a blogging app, because I find existing alternatives either too high-level (with Microsoft-Word-like interfaces that interpret text as HTML, subject to annoying misinterpretations), or too low-level (writing raw HTML).
   TODO: custom extension for image captions
-- Authors can add their own posts through a custom interface.
+- Authors can add and edit their own posts through a custom interface.
-  TODO: Add editing and deleting.
-When editing, pre-populate with existing content.
-Also, restrict any updates to blogs for which the user is an author, and restrict editing/deleting to user's own posts.
+  When editing, the form is pre-populated with existing content.
+  TODO: Add deleting (maybe)
+- An author can choose whether to publish a post, or save it as a draft.
+  If saved as a draft, it is only visible to the author (until the author chooses to publish it).
 - Timestamps are automatically generated for post publication and modification times.
-Post publication time can be overridden to allow for a future publication time, in which case the post shows only for the author before publication time.
   Modification time is only displayed if it is after publication time.
+  Publication time can be overridden to allow for a future publication time (in which case the post shows only for the author before publication time).
   TODO: limit viewing the blog post page to the author only, until after publication.
 - Posts can be tagged with keywords.